jbrad15/Summative-Portfolio/README.md

 # Summative-Portfolio
-The website that shows the work I've done in Computer Science this year.
+This is a website that shows some the work I've done in Computer Science this year.